 Check this once in a while to know how your site performs.
 But, don’t stress about the results.
 You can’t control how often or when your site is crawled.
-Instead, spend time on strategies that influence it like adding more content to your website.
+So, instead, spend time on strategies that influence it, like regularly adding content to your website.

 Create content consistently to help your site get crawled more often.
 When the spiders crawl your site, it monitors if there have been any changes.
-If there has been, it makes a note to come back and crawl the site a little sooner next time.
-So, a news or media website may get crawled every few hours, whereas a static website that rarely has any changes may get crawled every few weeks or so.
+Then, it makes a note to come back and crawl the site a little sooner the next time.
+So, a news or media website may get crawled every few hours, whereas a static webpage that rarely has any changes may get crawled every few weeks or so.

 That’s why blogging as a strategy works well for SEO.
 It gives content for your site to get crawled more often, and it gives you a chance to attract clients.
 Plus, valuable content keeps your audience coming back.

 Be realistic with how often content gets published.
 Publishing daily or weekly might seem easy, but when you’re busy, you can get behind.
-Unfortunately, Google and your audience will notice.
+Unfortunately, Google will notice.
 It’s always better to publish less often successfully than to have a hit or miss schedule.

 A site that has the best information presented in the most accessible way gets crawled more often.
-Create high-quality content for clients reading your site and a good page layout for Google.
-Page layout refers to the use of titles, sub-titles, links, etc. This creates the summary for the index.
+Therefore, create high-quality content for clients reading your site and a good page layout for Google.
+The page layout refers to the use of titles, sub-titles, links, etc. This creates the summary for the index.
 Provide Google as much information as possible so that it knows what your page is about.